DakshDudeja/Synthetic_dataset/README.md

 ## 3. Experimentation and Methodology

-### Why We Used LangChain:
+### Why I Used LangChain:
 LangChain was employed to orchestrate the process of review generation because of its flexibility to manage complex prompts and chain tasks, offering a structured way to call GPT models (GPT-3.5-turbo).
 It helped in dynamically building prompts based on review ratings and generating diverse and personalized reviews.

 ### Experimentation:
-1. **Model**: We used GPT-3.5-turbo, accessed via LangChain, to generate both review titles and review text.
+1. **Model**: I used GPT-3.5-turbo, accessed via LangChain, to generate both review titles and review text.
 2. **Factors** considered while generating synthetic data:
    - **Review Length**: Varied to ensure the dataset contained both short and detailed reviews.
    - **Topic Diversity**: The reviews focused on different product features (e.g., effectiveness, ingredients, packaging).
    - **Sentiment Variety**: Ensured by generating distinct positive, neutral, and negative reviews.

 ### Prompt Design:
-For each product and rating, we designed a dynamic prompt.
+For each product and rating, I designed a dynamic prompt.
 For example:
 "Write a detailed positive review for a product titled 'BComplex 50' in the 'Health & Household' category.
 Highlight its benefits, ease of use, and overall user satisfaction."

 ## 2. Use Case Diagram